AJ1206/E-healthcare-Management-System/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
-For support and queries, please create an issue in the repository or contact the development team at support@ehealthcare.com

 ## Acknowledgments
 - Healthcare standards organizations
 - Open-source community